how do depression affect the brain

 Depression can affect your neurological system’s central control Centre, to put it simply.

-When it comes to the brain, how does depression affect the brain?
+When it comes to the brain, how do depression affect the brain?

-If you’re interested in learning more about how depression affects the brain and what you can do to prevent these changes, we’ve compiled all of the information you’ll need in one convenient location.
+If you’re interested in learning more about how do depression affect the brain and what you can do to prevent these changes, we’ve compiled all of the information you’ll need in one convenient location.

 Cell bodies and nerve cells make up the majority of the grey matter in the brain, which is composed of brain tissue.
 People who suffer from depression were shown to have thicker grey matter in the areas of the brain that are involved in self-perception and emotions, according to the findings.
 This aberration could be contributing to the difficulties that someone suffering from depression experiences in these areas.